Core concepts.

 Heimdall is built around six primitives.
-Understanding how they relate to each other is the key to a clean integration.
+Understanding how they relate is the key to a clean integration.

 Apps

 An App is Heimdall's unit of tenancy.
-If you are building a SaaS product, each of your customers is an App.
-If you are building a platform, each workspace or organization is an App.
+If you're building a SaaS product, each of your customers is an App.
+If you're building a platform, each workspace or organisation is an App.

 All data in Heimdall is scoped to an App.
 Roles, permissions, tokens, and audit logs belong to exactly one App and are invisible to all others.
 This isolation is enforced automatically on every query.